What is data classification and how do can you do it?

 • User-based classification

 The user-based classification relies on the end user's manual selection of each document.
-The user-based classification depends on the knowledge and discretion of the user during the creation, editing, revision, or distribution to mark sensitive documents.
+It depends on the user's knowledge and discretion during the creation, editing, revision, or distribution to mark sensitive documents.

 Content, context, and user-based approaches can be good and bad depending on business needs and the data type.